- This event has passed.

 - In case online links are not available they can submit the scanned articles (translations) as pdf documents.

-The Judging Panel will be made up of 5 people media and inequality experts, and will include representation from the Asia Centre, Oxfam International, and independent experts.
+The Judging Panel will be made up of a panel of media and inequality experts, and will include representation from the Asia Centre, Oxfam International, and independent practitioners.

 - The top 3 winners will receive cash awards and will be recognised at the Award Ceremony.

-- The top 10 journalists* will be invited to participate in the Journalism for an Equitable Asia Forum following the Award Ceremony to be held in Bangkok.
+- The top 10 journalists* will be invited to participate in the Journalism for an Equitable Asia Award Ceremony to be held on 15 March 2022, Bangkok, Thailand.